gali-leilei/gali-leilei.github.io/content/note/exponential-family-of-distribution.md

 For most practical purposes, $k$ is rarely more than 1.
 See this chart of commonly used distributions (FIXME: insert taxonomy of various distributions)

-## Defintion of Canonical Exponential Family of Distribution
+## Definition of Canonical Exponential Family of Distribution

 **Definition** A exponential family of distribution for $k = 1, x \in \mathbb{R}$ is canonical if